Finatics is a crab-keeper who channels passion for pets into writing.

-Plenty of crab owners instead opt for a combination of sand and forest bedding (makes probably the best substrate for crabs), providing a great consistency for digging.
+Plenty of crab owners instead opt for a combination of sand and forest bedding (which makes probably the best substrate for crabs), providing a great consistency for digging.
 Another acceptable substrate for hermit crabs is crushed coral; the hermit crabs, many owners report, seem to love the crushed coral.

 Potting soil could contain pesticides and other chemicals dangerous to your crabs.
 You should also avoid using moss, which not only promotes bacterial growth but attracts bugs as well.

 A lot of pet stores sell a substrate called Calci-sand, which is very healthy for the hermit crabs to eat.
 However, it should only be sprinkled in the food dish because when it gets wet, Calci-sand hardens like a brick and blocks hermit crabs from burrowing in it.

 NOTE: Never use any substrates like corn, pine, or cedar shavings because they dry hermit crabs out and have even resulted in death.

 Choosing the Right One

 With so many options, it can be hard choosing the right substrate, especially if you don’t know much about them.
 As hermit crabs sit in the substrate all day, it’s critical that it's healthy for them.
-With the proper care, your hermit crabs are off to long, healthy lives.
+With the proper care, your hermit crabs should have long, healthy lives.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.